DevHeadsCommunity/FreeRTOS_Gesture_Matching/tflm-guide.md

 ## Step 3: Generate the TFLM Tree
-Now, you have to add all the necessary `Headers` to your project but for that you have to generate the TFLM tree because tensorflow lite micro comes with many dependencies which it needs to fetch from the internet and the it will provide you the files which you can include in your project
+Now, you have to add all the necessary `Headers` to your project but for that you have to generate the TFLM tree because tensorflow lite micro comes with many dependencies which it needs to fetch from the internet and then it will provide you the files which you can include in your project

 To generate the TFLM Tree use
 ```bash